 }

-// Generic extraction method — pass any prompt and expected output type
+// Generic extraction — pass any prompt and output type

 public async Task<T?> ExtractAsync<T>(